HyperHDG/HyperHDG/Setup.md

 With all these steps done and all tests of `setup.sh` passed, HyperHDG is ready to be used.

-# Docker based installation
+# Docker based setup

-For the Docker based installation, you will need to have [Docker](https://www.docker.com/) installed on your computer.
+For the Docker based setup, you will need to have [Docker](https://www.docker.com/) installed on your computer.
 Afterwards, obtain HyperHDG (see the [corresponding paragraph](#obtain-hyperhdg)) and enter its directory.
 Run the shell script

     $ CXX=compiler_name ./shell_scripts/setup.sh